adamjohannes/ouroboros-fs/README.md

 * **File Push:**

 1. A client sends a `FILE PUSH <size> <name>` command to any node.
 2. That node determines the network size (N) from its known "netmap".
 3. It reads the first chunk (1/N) of the file, saves it locally to its `content/` directory, and forwards the *rest* of the file's binary stream to its neighbor using a `FILE RELAY-STREAM` command.
 4. This process repeats: the next node saves chunk 2/N to its `content/` directory and forwards the rest.
 This continues until all N chunks are stored on N different nodes.

 * **File Pull:**

 1. A client sends a `FILE PULL <name>` command to any node.
-    2. The node consults its internal `file_tags` map to find the file's size and its "start node" (the node holding chunk 1).
+2. The node consults its internal `file_tags` map to find the file's size, its "start node" (holding chunk 1), and the total number of `parts`.
-    3. It then "walks" the ring, starting from the start node, sending `FILE GET-CHUNK` to each node in sequence.
+3. It then iterates from chunk `1` to `N`, calculating which node in the ring *should* hold that specific chunk (e.g., `a.txt.part-002-of-003`).
-    4. Each node reads its local chunk *from its `content/` directory* and returns it.
+4. **Happy Path:** It sends a `FILE GET-CHUNK` command to the target node, which reads the chunk from its `content/` directory and returns it.
+5. **Failure Path:** If the target node is dead (request fails), the originating node:
+   a.
+Marks the target node as `Dead` in its local netmap and broadcasts this update to the ring.
+   b.
+Finds the dead node's **predecessor** (which holds the backup).
+   c.
+Sends a `FILE GET-BACKUP-CHUNK` command to the predecessor, which reads the chunk from its `backup/` directory and returns it.
-    5. The originating node reassembles the chunks in order and streams the complete file back to the client.
+6. The originating node reassembles all chunks in order and streams the complete file back to the client.

 ### Data Replication (Backup)